intelops/website/content/english/blog/securing-your-code-from-the-start/index.md

 ### Use Cases for Pre-Push Hooks

 - **Running Unit Tests**: Ensure that all unit tests pass before allowing a push to proceed.
 This helps to catch any breaking changes or regressions early in the development cycle.
-- **Performing Integration Tests**: Run integration tests to verify that changes work as expected with external systems and services, preventing potential issues in production environments.
+- **Performing Integration Tests**: Run integration tests to verify that changes work as expected with external systems and services, preventing potential issues in production environments.shell.
 - **Security Audits**: Conduct security audits or vulnerability scans on the codebase to identify any new security threats before they are pushed to a central repository.

 ## Automating Tasks with Post-Commit Hooks